Biometric Face Comparison

 2. Cache this template

-This approach can be used when we want to evaluate passive liveness and also perform face matching.
+This approach can be used when we want to evaluate passive liveness and also perform face comparison.
 Calling verify with at least one template reduces processing time.

 Templates can also be cached on the application level for use cases like login, where the same reference face is needed.
 Please note that templates are incompatible across major product upgrades, and must be regenerated by invoking the face detection on the source images again.